Scheduling Under Power and Energy Constraints

 Since we consider the energy consumption in working as well as idle states, the energy consumed by machine $c_i$ is the sum of the energy consumed in the working state and that consumed in the idle state.
 The energy consumed by machine $c_i$ in the working state is given by $\mu(c_i){t_i}$, and the energy consumed in the idle state by $\gamma(c_i)(T-t_i)$, so the total energy consumed by $c_i$ is given by $\mu(c_i)\tau(c_i) + \gamma(c_i)(\kappa(c_i))$.

 Overall, for the entire system $\mathcal{C}$, we get, after simplification:

 where $1 \leq i \leq m$.

-The system $\mathcal{C}$ can have constraints like power budget $ {P}$, , energy budget $ {E}$ and makespan budget $ {T}$. $ {P}$ and $ {E}$ are the maximum power and energy that can be drawn altogether by all the machines of the system. $ {T}$ is the maximum time the system is on.\eat{ The notations of $ {E}$ and $ {T}$ can be confusing as they can refer to constraints or system functions, but this will be made clear in the context.
-As a further refinement, it is possible to break up the the constraints into components like power budget $ {P}$ into additive components $P_j$, with each component coming from a different power source with a different limit.}
+The system $\mathcal{C}$ can have constraints like power budget $ {P}$, , energy budget $ {E}$ and makespan budget $ {T}$. $ {P}$ and $ {E}$ are the maximum power and energy that can be drawn altogether by all the machines of the system. $ {T}$ is the maximum time the system is on.

 Evidently, we have to assume that $ {P} > \Gamma + \min(\mu(c_i) - \gamma(c_i))$, i.e., the power is enough to keep all the machines idle and let at least one machine run a job.
 It is likewise necessary to assume that $ {P} < \sum_i^m \mu(c_i)$, i.e., that the power budget is not sufficient to run all machines at once.
 (For it is sufficient, then the availability of power is no longer a constraint on scheduling).
 Similar assumptions are to be made for other constraints also.